 - Academic Term: Starts on the first day of school and ends on the last school day before the Comprehensive exam review period (for grades 6-8), before Final Exams (for non-AP courses in grades 9-12), or before AP Exams (for AP courses in grades 9-12).
 During the Academic Term, students follow their regular schedules.
 The Academic Term is divided into three Trimesters. - For the purpose of early identification for Academic Support Student Program, Trimesters are divided into mid-Trimesters.
 During the Academic Term, the School requires students in all grades to take any standardized examinations mandated by the relevant law or regulation.
-A test calendar with detailed dates will be communicated to the Parent as soon as it is available. - Review periods (Grades 6-8): Begins a minimum of five school days before PreComprehensive and Comprehensive exams.
+A test calendar with detailed dates will be communicated to the Parent as soon as it is available. - Comprehensive Review Periods: Begins a minimum of five school days before PreComprehensive and Comprehensive exams.
 During the review period, no new content is introduced, rather this time is spent preparing for PreComprehensive and Comprehensive exams.
 Students in grades K-5 and 9-12 are exempt from both PreComprehensive and Comprehensive exams and, therefore, do not participate in the review periods.
-The dates of PreComprehensive and Comprehensive exams are marked in the School Academic Calendar. - Project Term: Encompasses the four to six school days before the last school day.
+If a student in grade 5 or below is enrolled in course that has a comprehensive exam, they are required to participate in review week.
+The dates of PreComprehensive and Comprehensive exams are marked on the School's Academic Calendar. - Project Term: Encompasses the four to six school days before the last school day.
 During this time, students work on multidisciplinary projects in multi-grade groups.
 The goal of these projects is to challenge students to be cooperative, creative learners and to function as a team to achieve a specific goal.
 Successful completion of a Term Project is a requirement for promotion. - Senior Project Term (grade 12 only): Starts the first day of the third Trimester.
 Seniors who have fulfilled conditions required for participation in a Senior Project may spend the last Trimester participating in the Senior Project, typically outside school premises.
 For more information about the Senior Project requirements and eligibility, please refer to the Graduation and Diploma Requirements link in ParentSquare. - Summer term: Begins after the last school day and ends the day before the first day of the following school year.
 During summer term, the School may organize optional summer programs for students.